Looking after your XL bully

 - they are kept on a lead and muzzled in a public place, including in cars

 - they are kept in a secure place so they cannot escape

 - you have third party public liability insurance cover for your dog

-You also need to be at least 16 years old to own an XL bully type.
+You also need to be at least 16 years old to own or walk an XL bully type.

-If your dog is another established breed recognised by the UK Kennel Club with some similar characteristics to an XL bully, you do not need to worry about the ban, however crossbreeds might be affected.
+If your dog is another established breed such as those recognised by the UK Kennel Club with some similar characteristics to an XL bully, you do not need to worry about the ban, however crossbreeds might be affected.

 Can my dog leave the exemption scheme?

 The government has confirmed that there will be a way of leaving the exemption scheme if you applied for exemption as a precautionary approach.

 We are waiting for more details from Defra on this process, but it’s unlikely your fee will be refunded.